SenecaOPS445/OPS445NEE-New-Group-3/README.md

 1. **assignment2.py**
    The main Python script that calculates subnet details based on user input for IP address and subnet mask.

+## How to Contribute
+1. Fork the repository and clone it locally.
+2. Create a new branch for your feature or fix.
+3. Make your changes and test them thoroughly.
+4. Create a pull request with a description of the changes you made.
+5. Once your pull request is reviewed, it will be merged into the `main` branch.